FastAPI 105: Caching Strategies & Redis Patterns, Cache-Aside, Invalidation & Thundering Herd

 1. Cache-aside (lazy loading)

 The app checks the cache.
 On a miss, it queries the database, writes the result to cache, and returns.
-The cache never talks to the database directly — your application owns that logic.
+The cache never talks to the database directly.
+Your application owns that logic.
+This is the pattern I reach for 90% of the time.

 Request